Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 ### Install Git on Windows

-To install Git on a Windows PC, go to https://git-scm.com/download/win and install the latest version of [Git for Windows](https://gitforwindows.org/).
+To install Git on a Windows PC, go to the [Git Web site](https://git-scm.com/download/win) and install the latest version of [Git for Windows](https://gitforwindows.org/).
 When prompted to choose a default editor, we recommend [Visual Studio Code](https://code.visualstudio.com/), Microsoft's free cross-platform source-code editor.
 Any editor will do, but the default is [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)), which although extremely powerful is not beginner-friendly.
 You may accept the defaults everywhere else.

 ![Selecting a text editor](media/git-editor.png)